nervosnetwork/molecule/docs/tutorial.md

 Serialize a `struct` only need to serialize all fields in it.
 No extra cost for `struct` itself.

-Fields in an `struct`  are stored in the order they are declared.
+Fields in a `struct`  are stored in the order they are declared.
 Each fields in an `struct` are close to the previous field and the next field.
 There are no extra space between two adjacent fields.